zfaustk/KHGraphDB/CONTRIBUTING.md

 - Catch-up fails: do not promote.
 - Commit writes this tx.
 Pos is a bookmark.
 Pull is a Pos.
 - FIND reads meta.
 Honor a bookmark or do not answer.
+- Prefix is a snapshot.
+Lease fences a writer.
+CRC drops a torn tail.
 - Type may mark a key as content.
 The index refuses it.
 - A stub is a far title.
 Hydrate from home in this process.
 - A transaction clones the arena.
 Drop rolls back.